dmytro-anokhin/advanced-scrollview/README.md

 If you're building iOS only app, not using magnification, or do not need to handle gestures at a specific location, using SwiftUI gestures with `AdvancedScrollView` should cover your case.

+*If you happen to know how to make `NSScrollView` translate coordinates correctly, please reach out.*

 ---

 Documentation is in development, names of properties and merthods are self-explanatory, and follow such of `UIScrollView`/`NSScrollView`.